Bronchial tree and alveoli: want to learn more about it?

 Continue your learning

-Now that you're familiar with the general organization and function of the bronchial tree, it’s a good time to start learning now about the gross anatomy and histology of the lungs.
+Now that you're familiar with the general organization and function of the bronchial tree, it’s a good time to start learning now about the gross anatomy of the lungs.